 - Constructed Responses (written responses about what was read)

-For our balanced writing program, Being a Writer, several components will be practiced such as: modeled writing, guided writing, shared writing, independent writing, choice writing, and peer and teacher feedback.
+For our balanced writing program, Advance Benchmark, several components will be practiced such as: modeled writing, guided writing, shared writing, independent writing, choice writing, and peer and teacher feedback.
 Students need to see that writing is a critical part of daily life and that by writing on a daily basis we become better writers.